wandb/docs/docs/guides/track/public-api-guide.md

 )
 ```

-#### Import runs
+### Import runs

-Import all runs from an entity:
+Import all W&B runs from an entity:

 ```py
 importer.import_all_runs(src_entity)
 ```

-You can optionally specify a project if you don't want to import all projects by default:
+You can optionally specify a project if you do not want to import all projects by default:

 ```py
 importer.import_all_runs(src_entity, src_project)